pierrediedhiou/cybersecurity-journey/glossary.md

 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services
 - **NTFS** — New Technology File System, the standard file system used by Windows
+- **Network Interface** — The connection point between a computer and a network (ex: eth0, wlo1, lo, ens33)
+- **NTP** — Network Time Protocol, used to synchronize clocks across networked devices (UDP Port 123)
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption